hackerb9/vt340test/sixeltests/wp/README.md

 seem to have better character support which perhaps should be investigated.
 It may be possible to modify it to allow sixel graphics and create a better driver for the VT340.

 </uL>

+## **IMPORTANT**: Do not hit the F5 key.

+F5 causes WordPerfect to immediately die on my terminal.
+I believe it sends a 'break', which should be ignored.
+It may be misbehaving because of the way I am running it in a specially created account, using 'su'.

 ## WordPerfect's sixel output